Databasesprojec/Transformer_SeqClassification/README.md

 ### Dependencies

-This project utilizes Python 3.12.8 and leverages the Hugging Face Transformers library to fine-tune encoder-only transformer models—such as BERT and RoBERTa—for a sequence classification task.
-The Hugging Face Trainer module significantly streamlines the training and fine-tuning processes, allowing for efficient experimentation with various model architectures.
+This project is built using Python 3.12.8 and leverages the Hugging Face Transformers library to fine-tune encoder-only transformer models—such as BERT and RoBERTa—for sequence classification tasks.
+The Hugging Face Trainer module simplifies the training and fine-tuning process, enabling efficient experimentation with different model architectures.

-To get the code running seamlessly, please refer to the provided ([requirements.txt](https://github.com/Databasesprojec/Transformer_SeqClassification/blob/main/requirements.txt)) file (created on a Linux distribution) for the complete list of packages and their specific version numbers.
-Keep in mind that while the majority of these dependencies work across different operating systems, certain packages—especially those related to GPU acceleration and OS-specific components—may need manual installation adjustments on non-Linux systems.
-For instance, ensure that you follow the PyTorch installation guide to select the correct version for your environment.
+Important: Due to some version pinning issues with PyTorch on Python 3.12, please follow these steps to get the code running:

+1) Manually install PyTorch:
+Visit the [PyTorch](https://pytorch.org/get-started/locally/) website and install the appropriate build for your system.

+2) Install remaining dependencies:
+Once PyTorch is installed, proceed to install the rest of the required packages from the provided [requirements.txt](https://github.com/Databasesprojec/Transformer_SeqClassification/blob/main/requirements.txt) file.

+Note: The requirements.txt file was created on a Linux distribution and includes some OS-dependent packages.
+You may need to adjust or manually install certain packages if you are running on a different operating system.

 ### Project Structure